-Note: Almost all of the below herbs are available here and are of excellent quality.
-Since they are just loose herbs, they do take preparation in some cases, but buying them here is a less expensive alternative to capsules or pre-made remedies.
+Note: Since these are just loose herbs, they do take preparation in some cases, but buying them here is a less expensive alternative to capsules or pre-made remedies.
 I personally get most of my herbs this way and make my own tinctures and salves.
-If you decide to order through Mountain Rose Herbs, just use the search box in the top right hand corner to find the herbs you’d like to order.

 Activated Charcoal: For acute use in food poisoning, intestinal illness, vomiting, diarrhea, ingestion of toxins, etc. Also keep the local poison control number on hand in case a child ingests a toxic substance and immediately take a child to the hospital if he/she has swallowed a battery or magnet!

 Arnica– Topical creme used for muscle pain or injury, bruises or any type of trauma.
 We’ve found that it greatly reduced healing time or bruises and sore muscles when used topically right after injury.
 Not for internal use or use on open cuts.

 Cayenne Powder– Though this is a good addition to many foods, it is even better to have in a medicine cabinet.
 I keep a few cayenne capsules in my purse as well.
 Topically, cayenne powder helps stop bleeding rapidly.
 I’ve read cases of it being taken internally during heart attacks to increase blood flow and help clear blockage, though thankfully, I’ve never had to test this one.
 It is also a useful remedy to take internally during illness as it increases blood flow and speeds recovery.